kellyrangel/kellyrangel.github.io/sample_project.md

+## Analyzing Movie Rental Data With SQL
+My dataset:

+What I'm challenged to do:
+- task 1
+- task 2
+- task 3

+My code:

+My output:

 ## This can be a template for an internal prject

 **Project description:** You can use this template to create projects in the future.
 Simply duplicate the page and change the text and images.